All Humans Are Welcome Here!

 Dear PCT Class of 2019

 I’m getting ready to go on a hike of my own, but I wanted to drop you a note to let you know it’s still snowing in the High Sierra.
 My 2017 blog post “Dear PCT Class of 2017” with tips about snow travel and whatnot definitely, definitely applies, since we got more snow (* see footnotes) this year than we did overwinter 2016/2017.
 I spent the winter shoveling, plowing, skiing, and snowshoeing in the Sierra, and I’ll tell you what: nobody who knows anything about avalanches or snow conditions (in brief, they suck) is going back there behind the Crest right now.
-I hope you read my 2017 letter and do all the other research and preparation you can,… continue reading
+I hope you read my 2017 letter and do all the other research and preparation you can, and don’t rush a thing.
+There are a lot of us who are very concerned for your safety.
+Remember that continue reading…

 View of Yosemite Falls and Half Dome from the West